-This year marks the end of my 38 years as Executive Director at AlterGo.
-As I leave, I would like to once again plead, as the Défi sportif AlterGo’s founder, in favour of recognizing everyone’s effective right to sports activity, as I did on May 8 when I accepted SPORTQUÉBEC’s Jacques-Beauchamp achievement award.
+As I leave after being AlterGo’s Executive Director for 38 years and having founded the Défi sportif AlterGo, I would like to once again plead in favour of recognizing everyone’s effective right to sports activity, as I did on May 8 when I accepted SPORTQUÉBEC’s Jacques-Beauchamp achievement award.

 I’m extremely proud of the event’s unexpected growth.
 In its first year, in 1984, the “Défi sportif des athlètes handicapés” had 720 participants.
 Today, the Défi sportif AlterGo is Canada’s largest annual multisport event.
 The 36th edition, which was held from April 26 to May 5, 2019, successfully gathered more than 8,000 athletes of every disability, coming from 26 countries to compete in a dozen sports.

 Since its inception, this unique gathering showcases the abilities of people with functional limitations and aims to change mentalities about them.
 More than an event, Défi sportif AlterGo has become a creator of universal accessibility.
 With its partners’ collaboration, it constantly innovates to help young people said to be different find their place in sports.

 Unfortunately, I’m disappointed to see that Quebec is still the only Canadian province to offer such a large-scale event that unites elite and up-and-coming athletes.
 Let’s be honest: the Défi sportif AlterGo remains a too well-kept secret.
 Why?
 Maybe because difference still evokes fear or uneasiness, and requires efforts to ensure sport isn’t an obstacle course.